Dinagat Islands

 Dinagat Islands (Cebuano: Mga Pulo sa Dinagat; Surigaonon: Mga Puyo nan Dinagat; Kabalian: Mga Puyo san Dinagat; Waray: Mga Purô han Dinagat; Filipino: Mga Islang Dinagat), officially the Province of Dinagat Islands, is an island province in the Caraga region of the Philippines, located on the south side of Leyte Gulf.
-The island of Leyte is to its west, across Surigao Strait, and Mindanao is to its south.
+The island of Leyte is to its west, across Surigao Strait, and mainland Mindanao is to its south.
 Its main island, Dinagat, is about 60 km from north to south.
+San Jose serves as its provincial capital while Basilisa is the most populous town in the province.

+Etymology

+The name of the island means "of the sea" or "like the sea", an affixed from of the root word dagat ("sea") in the Visayan languages.

 History

-The province is known as one of the archipelago's holiest sites in the Pre-Christian native religion.
-It is here where the God of Hurricanes was persuaded to relent his attacks on the islands by Da, the God of Peace.
+Early history

 The province in pre-colonial times was much influenced by the Rajahnate of Butuan which was nestled in present-day Agusan del Norte.
-It was also used as the entry point of the Rajahnate of Ternate, present-day Moluccas of Indonesia, to attack the Rajahnate of Butuan, Rajahnate of Cebu, the indigenous settlements in the Anda Peninsula of Bohol, and the Kingdom of Dapitan (located 'between' Panglao and Bohol), which later moved in northern Zamboanga after the Kingdom of Dapitan was destroyed.
+It was also used as the entry point of the Sultanate of Ternate, present-day Moluccas of Indonesia, to attack the Rajahnate of Butuan, Rajahnate of Cebu, the indigenous settlements in the Anda Peninsula of Bohol, and the Kingdom of Dapitan (located 'between' Panglao and Bohol), which later moved into northern Zamboanga, in another settlement also named Dapitan, after the original Kingdom of Dapitan was destroyed.

+Spanish colonial era

 Although one of the newest provinces of the country, settlements in the Dinagat Islands were already present during the Spanish regime as a result of migration of people from nearby provinces of Bohol and Leyte.
-The so-called mystical province played an important role in the country's history, particularly during World War II.

-The municipality of Dinagat is the oldest community in the province.
-In the early days, a story was told that a stranger reached the place in search of greener pastures.
-He approached a native and asked what the inhabitants do for a living.
-The natives said that they farm and fish to live.
-The stranger's interest in fishing prompted him to inquire where they fish, and the native replied and pointed to a place saying dinhi niini na dagat (here from this bountiful waters).
-Since then, the place was called "Dinagat".
+In particular during World War II, the allegedly magical province had a significant impact on the history of the nation.

 The municipality was formally established in 1855.
 It occupies the territorial boundaries of the whole island.
-From 1890 to 1990 its boundaries were gradually reduced giving rise to six municipalities, Loreto, Cagdianao, Libjo, Basilisa, Tubajon and San Jose.
+From 1890 to 1990 its boundaries were gradually reduced giving rise to seven municipalities, Dinagat (Mother Municipality), Loreto, Cagdianao, Libjo, Basilisa, Tubajon, and San Jose.

 Loreto became a Spanish pueblo on September 4, 1890, under the supervision of Governor General Manuel Sanchez by the virtue of Direccion General No. 30.
 It was originally called Mabua due to the ever-foaming river that runs right into the center of the community.
 It was named Loreto in 1881 by the Spanish priest who frequents the town, in honor of the wife of the Alcalde Mayor of the Province of Surigao.